The word ‘Lukumí’ has a long history. See historic documents and read a summary of its various interpretations in academic papers and other books.

-The Ilé Àrìrà offers cultural and historical tours to Yorùbáland. Ọyawùnmí Àjàlá is a member of a well-known Olórìṣà family from Òṣogbo.
+The Ilé Àrìrà offers cultural tours to Yorùbáland. Ọyawùnmí Àjàlá is a member of an Olórìṣà family from Òṣogbo.
 We spoke about traveling and Òrìṣà.

 Wolfgang Denk accompanied Susanne Wenger over decades.
 He curated exhibitions, published about her art and became an expert on Yorùbá life and close friend of the family.